 How to Make a Home Brewery a Commercial Nanobrewery: 11 steps.
 Favorite This Article Edit Article Edited by Byron Delaney, Travis Derouin, Flickety, Eric and 8 others Many home breweries are mere steps away from being commercial nanobreweries.

 You'll also become like Bacchus to your beer buddies!
+We'll lay out the basic steps to get started, and show you how you can grow your skills and expand the varieties of beer you produce.
+Ad Steps Malted barley is soaked in hot water to release the malt sugars.
+Method 1 of 3: Preparation 1Keep it clean.
+3Prepare everything before you begin.
+Method 2 of 3: Brewing 1Take notes.
 How to Brew Beer Using All Grain Method.
 Edit Article Edited by Nate, Nicole Willson, Ben Rubenstein, Flickety and 12 others This is a method of brewing beer using malted grains instead of extract, with an emphasis on getting it done inexpensively but without sacrificing quality.